rathnakumar05/http-server/README.md

 - Basic HTTP request/response handling
 - Event-driven I/O (poll/epoll in future versions)
 - Signal handling
-- Threading for run task in the background
+- Threading to run task in the background

 ⚠️ **Note:** This project is still under development and not production-ready.